DavidMercier/NIMS/doc/models_thin_films.rst

 literature used for the extraction of mechanical properties of thin films deposited on a substrate from indentation experiments with conical indenters.

-Before everything, it is is worth to mention the work performed by Jennett N. M. and Bushby A. J. [#Jennett_2001]_, about nanoindentation test on coatings, during the European project INDICOAT (SMT4-CT98-2249).
+Before everything, it is is worth to mention the work performed by Jennett N.M. and Bushby A.J. [#Jennett_2001]_, about nanoindentation test on coatings, during the European project INDICOAT (SMT4-CT98-2249).

 Progress from this project help in the development of the ISO standard (ISO 14577 - 1-4).